-I know it sounds like a noble aspiration, but there is actually a serious problem with being “100% certain” about a deal BEFORE you make an offer.
+It seems like a noble aspiration, but there is actually a serious problem with being “100% certain” about a deal BEFORE you make an offer.

-It’s pretty much a proven fact that 90% or more of the people I talk to won’t end up accepting my offers (trust me, when you’re sending out offers for 10% – 30% of market value, this is just a natural law of the universe.
+It’s pretty much proven that 90% or more of the people I talk to won’t end up accepting my offers.
+When you’re sending out offers for 10% to 30% of market value, this is just a natural law of the universe.

-Find the sellers who are willing to sell their property for a laughably-low price, and do it in the least amount of time possible.
+Find the sellers who are willing to sell their property for a laughably low price and do it in the least amount of time possible.

-The 3 Things You Need To Know
+3 Things You Need to Know

-While my new priority was very simple, I knew that there was another critical aspect to consider.

-There are a lot of garbage properties out there!
+While my new priority was straightforward, I knew that there was another critical aspect to consider: There are a lot of garbage properties out there!

 I couldn’t be sending out offers on just anything.
-In order for this approach to work, I had to be fairly confident that if/when a seller accepted my offer, it would actually be a GOOD THING.
-At the end of the day, I didn’t want to make an offer on anything that wouldn’t end up being a legitimately awesome deal.
+For this approach to work, I had to be fairly confident that if/when a seller accepted my offer, it would actually be a GOOD THING.
+At the end of the day, I didn’t want to make an offer on anything that wouldn’t end up being legitimately awesome.

-1. A Parcel Map Of The Property
+1. A Parcel Map of the Property

 - Will this be easy or difficult for me to sell?

-2. The Property’s Market Value
+2. The Property’s Approximate Market Value

-“Send me an offer, I’ll consider anything!”
+“Send me an offer; I’ll consider anything!”

-“I have no idea what this property is worth, I was hoping you could tell me?”
+“I have no idea what this property is worth.
+I was hoping you could tell me?”

 “Oh yeah, that property.
 I haven’t seen it in over 20 years.
-Just let me know your offer and I’ll get right back to you.”
+Just let me know your offer, and I’ll get right back to you.”

-Living With An Imperfect System
+Living With an Imperfect System

 Too Much Preliminary Research Can Be Dangerous

 It’s an issue of sunk costs.
-I don’t know about you, but when I invest hours, days, weeks or even years of my life into something, I want to see some kind of tangible result.
+I don’t know about you, but when I invest hours, days, weeks, or even years of my life into something, I want to see some kind of tangible result.

 Get Comfortable Walking Away

-This kind of thing is understandably disappointing to many sellers, and some people might even say that this is a lousy way of doing business.
-To the contrary, I would argue that walking away from a deal (after you've discovered a relevant problem through further research)… is actually the norm.
+Obviously, if you’re going to make offers without all the information at your disposal, you need to be comfortable with the possibility that you’ll have to walk away from some deals.
+This is understandably disappointing to many sellers.
+Some people might even say that this is a lousy way of doing business.
+On the contrary, I would argue that walking away from a deal (after discovering a relevant problem through research) is actually the norm.